09|2023

 Filling the Syringe

-We get our needles.
-So you want to uncap your needle.
-These aren’t insulin syringes, so they’re tiny little needles.
-Syringes can come in a variety of sizes– the one in our sample video is a 50ml syringe, and I demonstrate how to draw 25mL.
+Uncap your insulin syringe but be careful, they’re tiny little needles.
+Syringes can come in a variety of sizes– the one in our sample video is a 5.0 ml syringe, and I demonstrate how to draw 2.
+5mL.
 You will draw the appropriate amount for your dosage once we get to that step.

 Before we draw any liquid, we’re going to hold the needle perpendicular to the bottle and go straight in to the center of the bottle where the little circle is.
 Once in the vial, you’re going to invert it, which means to turn it upside down.
 Keep everything held together very firmly.

 You need to learn how to hold the vial with your index finger, middle finger and thumb, so, again, I highly recommend checking out our video listed above.
 You’re going to be holding all of this in one hand so you can use the other hand to draw the liquid into the syringe.
-So I’m going very slowly and gently pull back on the needle plunger until I get the appropriate units for my dosage.
+Go very slowly and gently pull back on the needle plunger until you get the appropriate units for the dosage.

 Ready to go?

 You can either lay it on the alcohol pad or recap the needle.
 Most of the time we don’t recap needles.
-However, this needle hasn’t been in anyone, so there’s no risk of contamination.
-And putting it right back in the cap that it came with is a safe way to hold it until you’re ready to inject it.
+However, this needle hasn’t been used, so there’s no risk of contamination and putting the cap right back on it is a safe way to hold it until you’re ready to inject it.

 Injection